 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hepatitis lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

-Free Case Evaluation: Again, if you or a loved one was diagnosed with hepatitis after eating one of the foods mentiioned in this article, you should contact our law firm immediately.
+Again, if you or a loved one was diagnosed with hepatitis after eating one of the foods mentioned in this article, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and our lawyers can help.